How to Overcome Mediocrity and Finally Stand Out in Life

 Because depth changes everything.

-It quietly influences things like:
+It affects things like:

 - Focus